richardgfx/demo1/README.md

 Dynamically download the GoogLeNet model; so, the first inference would take longer time.
 The GPU may not be fully utilized because only one image is processed at a time by the current implementation.

 The Python/Flask web server deployed in the above two images is configured to listen on Port:8000 in IPv6, and can be considered to suppport the IPv4/IPv6 dualstack, because the Linux OS can automatically attach incoming IPv4 requests to the listening IPv6 socket by mapping A.B.C.D to ::ffff:A.B.C.D.
-After receiving an image, the web server will call the FP function and return the class name and probability.
+After receiving an image, the web server will call the FP and return the class name and probability.

 # Deployment and Test

-Run the containers:
+Run the containers in the WSL2 or Linux:

-docker run --rm -p 8000:8000 richardxgf/server-opencv-dnn
+docker run --rm -p 8000:8000 richardxgf/server-opencv-dnn:1.0.0

-docker run --rm --gpus all -p 8000:8000 richardxgf/server-tf-gpu （needs the GPU support in the WSL2 or Linux）
+docker run --rm --gpus all -p 8000:8000 richardxgf/server-tf-gpu:1.0.0 （needs the GPU support in the WSL2 or Linux）

-The WSL2 doesn't support IPv6
+The containers cannot be reached by their IPs while running in the Docket Desktop + WSL2 environment, and the WSL2 doesn't support IPv6, but you can still access the containers by using the WSL2 IPv4 addresses if publish the container's port to the WSL2.

 Run the client: